gharib85/Quantum_Fisher_Information/Variable beam-splitter reflectivity estimation/README.md

 ## Expanding the library

 The intention of this project is to create a library that can be used for solving multiple quantum control problems.
-The code is therefore designed to ease the process of including new problems and algorithms and make the selection of problems and algorithm as error-free as possible.
+The code is therefore designed to ease the process of including new problems and algorithms and make the selection of problems and algorithms as error-free as possible.
 The following document is a guide on how users can write and include their own problems and optimization algorithms to the existing library, and what is needed to customize and compile the code.

 Readers are assumed to be familiar with population-based optimization algorithm, C++, object-oriented programming, class hierarchy and inheritance, and polymorphism.

 ### User-specified components

-The orange boxes correspond to the components in which the users specifies before the compiling the program. `Phase` class contains the modules for the adaptive phase estimation problem, which can be replaced with other problems.
+The orange boxes correspond to the components in which the users specify before compiling the program. `Phase` class contains the modules for the adaptive variable beam-splitter reflectivity estimation problem, which can be replaced with other problems.
 To select a problem of choice, replace `Phase()` by the constructor of the class in `main()` in the following line.
 ```
 problem = new Phase(numvar, gaussian_rng, uniform_rng);
 ```